 Password strength checkers are becoming quite popular as the fight for more secure online profiles gets more important.
-There are some good ones out there, but most people don’t use them correctly.
+There are some good ones (and a lot of bad ones) out there, but most people don’t use them correctly.
 If password security is a priority for you, you’ll want to bookmark these top 4 best password strength checkers and tips on how to use them.

 The very fact that you’re reading this means you understand the importance of a strong password to keep your internet activity private.

 Believe it or not, you’re already doing better than 90% of the general population.

 So what are the best password security checkers you can use and how can you make sure to use them right?
 I encourage you to work through this list…but don’t stop there!

 Make sure you finish with the tips on how to use these password checkers correctly.
 There are limitations to these tools and you need to be able to work around them.

 You don’t want to trust your password security to just any website on the internet.
 You’d be surprised at how easy it is to simply set up a website, tell people to “come enter your passwords!” and then make off like a bandit.

 These are a quick list of the best password strength checkers that are recommended based on their history and brand recognition.

 1. NordPass Password Strength Checker

 The Nordpass Password Checker is our first option and was built by the same team that built NordVPN, one of the most popular commercial VPN services on the market.